georgedecesare/events-planner/README.md

 - [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) - for Tailwind CSS support.

 All commits will fail the CI/CD pipeline if the code is not formatted or linted correctly.
 You can also run `npx next lint` to check for linting errors.
+Running `npx next lint --fix` will automatically fix most of the linting errors.

 ### Running the Development Server